 See a range of car insurance quotes in just a few minutes when you compare with Uswitch

-Whiplash is the most frequently claimed injury on car insurance policies in the UK, according to the Association of British Insurers, with more than 1,500 claims a day.
-In 2018 the government introduced new measures aimed at reducing the number of whiplash claims.
+Whiplash is the most frequently claimed injury on UK car insurance policies, according to the Association of British Insurers, with more than 1,500 claims a day.
+In 2018 the UK government introduced new measures aimed at reducing the number of whiplash claims.

 A whiplash injury can result in chronic pain for many years following an accident and while the symptoms are not difficult to diagnose, physical signs of damage – such as fractures and torn ligaments – are not always apparent.

 Whiplash can be caused by a sudden jolt, for example in a motor vehicle accident, the head is thrown forward rapidly - like the "lashing" of a whip.
 This is followed immediately by the recoil effect as the head is thrown backwards when the body meets the resistance of the car safety belt.

 This sudden and forceful movement can overstretch ligaments and muscles causing some short-term problems with pain and mobility.
 In extreme cases, whiplash can result in spinal damage, causing long-term chronic pain that may require medical treatments such as physiotherapy and pain management.

 Whiplash symptoms may appear just a few hours after the incident that caused the whiplash injury.
 Usually beginning with a headache, stiffness in the neck is likely to follow, and aches in the shoulders, back and arms can also develop.